estelora/orchestra-config/README.md

 ### How to create an arrangement (configuration file)
 > Create an arrangement file that requires `orchestra.js`.

-> It should include `var orchestra = require('./orchestra.js');` as a global variable.
+> It should include orchestra at the top.

 ### How to configure an arrangement
 * An example arrangement included in this repository is `hello-php-arrangement.js`.
 #### Manage packages first.
 #### Configure files you need.
 #### Finally, add the restartDaemon() function at the end.